 Potential side-effects can include irritation, itchiness, dry scalp, and skin rashes.
 A dry scalp may lead to hair loss if you scratch your scalp frequently.

 Pyrithione zinc has antifungal and antibacterial properties.
-As well as being infused in shampoos to eliminate the fungi that causes itchy, flaky skin, it can also be found in creams and face washes.
+As well as being infused in shampoos to eliminate the fungi that cause itchy, flaky skin, it can also be found in creams and face washes.

 Potential side-effects include a burning sensation on the scalp and skin peeling.

-Ketoconazole is a robust anti-fungal medication, treating the fungal infection that causes SD flare-ups.
+Ketoconazole is a robust anti-fungal medication, that treats the fungal infection that causes SD flare-ups.
 It’s the active ingredient in Nizoral.
 Find out more about Nizoral shampoo and hair loss.

 Its potential side-effects include dizziness, nausea, headaches, and skin rash.

-Salicylic acid softens the scales on the scalp caused by the excessive sebum production.
+Salicylic acid softens the scales on the scalp caused by excessive sebum production.
 It is an active ingredient in many conventional dandruff shampoos.
 While not treating the seborrheic dermatitis itself, it can be a useful remedy alongside other antifungal creams.